Student Loans and Taxes: 5 Things to Keep in Mind When Filing

 By Rachel Seitz

-1) This year, you can deduct student loan interest
+1) You can deduct student loan interest

 What else qualifies you for this deduction?
 You (or your spouse, if filing jointly) must be legally obligated to pay the loan.
 No one else can claim you as a dependent on their tax return.
-You must also not file a separate married tax return—only single, head of household, widow(er), or married filing jointly qualify.
+You must also not file a separate married tax return — only single, head of household, widow(er), or married filing jointly qualify.
 For even more information on rules and limitations, check out The Federal Student Loan Interest Deduction.

 2) Filing jointly with a spouse could increase your student loan payments